gingerhot/coq-versions/README.md

 # coq-versions

 A script in Ruby to get Coq versions from GitHub releases API.
+Mainly used for the [ASDF Coq plugin](https://github.com/gingerhot/asdf-coq).

 Run: